Larry Perkins: Formula One

 Perkins made his first appearance in Formula One at the 1974 German Grand Prix for Chris Amon Racing.
 With regular driver and team owner Chris Amon sidelined with sinusitis after just one practice lap, Perkins took over in the AF101, failing to qualify after crashing on the second day of practice.

 In 1976 he signed a deal with the works Boro team, for the team's first season.
 He made his first Formula One start at the Spanish Grand Prix, finishing 13th before achieving a seasons best result of 8th at the following race in Belgium.
 He failed to qualify at Monaco and retired from the Swedish Grand Prix after blowing an engine.
 With the team's money drying up, Perkins only made two further appearances in a Boro, retiring from the Dutch and Italian Grands Prix, and after Boro's withdrawal, was left without a drive.
-He replaced Rolf Stommelen at Brabham for the final three races of the year, finishing in 17th position in Canada and retiring from the remaining two races.
+He replaced Carlos Reutemann at Brabham for the final three races of the year, finishing in 17th position in Canada and retiring from the remaining two races.

 For the beginning of 1977, the Australian secured a drive for Stanley BRM, the remnants of the once great BRM team.
 After his car failed to be delivered on time for the opening Grand Prix, he made his first appearance at the Brazilian Grand Prix, albeit 12.1 seconds off the pace and retiring after one lap.
 Lapped five times before finishing 15th in South Africa, Perkins lost his seat to Conny Andersson at the beginning of the European season.
 He had a brief stint at Surtees, finishing 12th in Belgium and failing to qualify in Sweden.
 At the French Grand Prix, he drove in Friday practice, but was replaced by Patrick Tambay the next day.
 This marked the end of Perkins' brief and unsuccessful Formula One career.